cyzkrau/cyzkrau/README.md

 ### I'm cyzkrau

-- 👨 A Computational Mathematics Undergraduate Student & Open Source Enthusiast.
+- 👨 A computational mathematics undergraduate student & open source enthusiast.
 - 👀 I’m interested in machine learning, image processing.
 - 🌱 I’m currently learning "Foundations of Machine Learning" and "Boosing Foundations and Algorithms".
 - 💞️ I’m looking to collaborate on some interesting or useful projects.